eriol/monthly-calendar/README.md

 ## Example

-With `date.txt` with the following:
+With `data.txt` with the following:
 ```
 That nasty thing I want make in May 2023